-Tenured Faculty - Promotion to Professor
+Tenured Faculty - Promotion to Professor (or equivalent)

-|In this example, the faculty member received Tenure and Promotion, effective August 2011.|
+|In this example, the faculty member received Tenure and Promotion, effective August 2014.|

-|2010-2011 faculty member undergoes review for tenure and promotion|
+|2013-2014 faculty member undergoes review for tenure and promotion|

-|2011-2012 first year of service as tenured Associate Professor|
+|2014-2015 first year of service as tenured Associate Professor|

-|2012-2013 second year of service as tenured Associate Professor|
+|2015-2016 second year of service as tenured Associate Professor|

-|2013-2014 third year of service as tenured Associate Professor|
+|2016-2017 third year of service as tenured Associate Professor|

-|2014-2015 fourth year of service as tenured Associate Professor|
+|2017-2018 fourth year of service as tenured Associate Professor|

-|2015-2016 may apply for regular promotion to Professor|
+|2018-2019 normative-time consideration for promotion to Professor|

-At the conclusion of the RTP process faculty who have been awarded Tenure and or Promotion enter the post tenure review cycle.
+At the conclusion of the RTP process faculty who have been awarded Tenure and or Promotion enter the post-tenure review cycle.
 For the purpose of maintaining and improving a tenured faculty unit employee's effectiveness, tenured faculty unit employees shall be subject to periodic performance evaluations at intervals of no greater than five (5) years.
 Such periodic evaluations shall be conducted by a peer review committee of the department or equivalent unit, and the appropriate administrator.
 For those with teaching responsibilities, consideration shall include student evaluations of teaching performance.

 A tenured faculty unit employee shall be provided a copy of the peer committee report of his/her periodic evaluation.
 The peer review committee chair and the appropriate administrator shall meet with the tenured faculty unit employee to discuss his/her strengths and weaknesses along with suggestions, if any, for his/her improvement.
 A copy of the peer committee's and the appropriate administrator's summary reports shall be placed in the tenured faculty unit employee's Personnel Action File .

 Each department maintains procedures and criteria for periodic review of its tenured faculty members, however all must contain elements listed in UPS 210.020 .
 Each College specifies its own calendar of deadlines for submission of materials, evaluations, and completion of the process.

 Participants in the Faculty Early Retirement Program (FERP) shall not be required to undergo the post-tenure evaluation unless an evaluation is requested by either the FERP participant or the appropriate administrator.